n0xgg04/react-native-expo-boilerplate/README.md

                      |- font-scale: Constants font scale for responsive
                      |- spacing : Same as font scale, but use for space properties
                      |- themes : Define app colors schema
+         |- components : Global components (use for all screen in app)
+                     |- base : Base component like Typography, Container, Stack,...
+                     |- ui : Global component like NavBar, LoginCard...etc
 |- features:
          |- prisma.ts : Prisma client
          |- sentry.ts : Sentry